In This Article

 - Problem #3: Where do I fit my pots and pans?

-- Problem #5: My countertop is always cluttered.
-How do I change that?
+- Problem #5: My countertop is always cluttered

-- Problem #6: Where do I keep vegetables that don’t need refrigeration?
+- Problem #6: Where do I keep every day vegetables like potatoes and onions?

 - Problem #7: I can never find a spoon or ladle when I need one.
 What do I do?